 The building blocks of your programme.

-The Art in Science MA at Liverpool School of Art and Design is a studio based programme that focuses on collaborative practice and discovery at its core.
+The Art in Science MA at Liverpool School of Art and Design focuses on transdisciplinary practice and discovery at its core.
 You will be encourage to work across disciplines and critically analyse the concepts, values and debates that inform study and practice in the field.

 Your programme is made up of a number of core modules which are part of the course framework, and feature a dissertation and extended research project to demonstrate your advanced learning.